IBM/platinum-demos/docs/100-digital-labor-boosting-sales-productivity-with-watsonx-orchestrate/demo-preparation.md

 Use your Company email to log into an account <a href="https://dl.watson-orchestrate.ibm.com/home" target="_blank" rel="noreferrer">here</a>.<br/>

-If you do not have access to a tenant, you can request access for your organization by submitting a <a href="https://ibm.biz/OrchestrateRequestEnv" target="_blank" rel="noreferrer">request here</a>.<br/><br/>
+If you do not have access to a tenant, you can request access by submitting a <a href="https://ibm.biz/OrchestrateRequestEnv" target="_blank" rel="noreferrer">request here</a>.
+You will receive an email once you have been onboarded onto a suitable tenant, but please allow 48 hours for your request to be processed.<br/><br/>

 </details>